-Learning how to record vocals at home won’t be easy but if you follow some simple steps you will find the whole process quite logical and straightforward.
-Always make sure you keep the environment in which are recording in mind.
+Learning to record vocals in your home studio will be easy if you follow this guide and always make sure you keep the environment in which are recording in mind.

-It is all about acoustics when it comes to sound and microphones don’t affect your room’s acoustics, so they are secondary when it comes to a good recording session.
+It’s all about acoustics when it comes to sound, and microphones don’t affect your room’s acoustics, so they are secondary when it comes to a good recording session.